 The community’s vibrancy increased once again and sustained through 1960 when the federal government decommissioned NAAS Green Cove Springs, reassigning personnel, equipment, and ships to other installations.
 Some of the reserve vessels were transferred to foreign governments and the remaining ships relocated to other US Fleet Reserve installations.
 The City of Green Cove Springs purchased this facility from the federal government during the early 1960’s in the hope of developing the property into a center for industrial development.
-However, they later sold the property to the J. Louis Reynolds Corporation for development of a premiere Industrial Park for the Northeast Florida.
+However, they later sold the property to the J. Louis Reynolds Corporation for development of a premier Industrial Park for Northeast Florida.

 In the early 1980’s the City experienced numerous changes that have affected its present day characteristics and size.
 The first of these changes involved going from a Commission – Manager Form of government to a City Council – Manager form of government.
 The City also increased in area through annexations of the Reynolds Industrial Park, aka, Clay County Port, Incorporated (the former NAAS complex consisting of approximately 1,500 acres), in 1982 followed in 1985 by another annexation of land known as the Magnolia Point Golf and Country Club (consisting of approximately 950 acres).
 There have been other annexations resulting in the increase of the City’s land area to approximately 7.2 square miles.
-The City of Green Cove Springs is a full service local government providing full municipal services (electric, sanitation, stormwater, water, and wastewater utilities) for commercial and residential customers.
+The City of Green Cove Springs is a full service local government providing full municipal services (electric, sanitation, stormwater, water, and wastewater utilities) for industrial, commercial, and residential customers.

 In 1988, the City’s economic growth and development received recognition from the Jacksonville Business Journal of two Green Cove Springs “Home Grown Businesses.”
 The two companies receiving this prestigious designation as two of the “First Coast Fifty” businesses were Gustafson’s Dairy and Taylor Precast, Incorporated.
 Each business received this honored recognition, as two of the areas’ most successful sources of economic growth and development.
 Both companies were honored as significant employers of area residents and had significant contributions to economic growth and development of the City during this era.